 Pursuant to Articles 40(4) and 22 of the REACH Regulation, the Registrant shall submit to ECHA by 21 August 2017 an update of the registration dossier containing the information required by this decision.
 The timeline has been set to allow for sequential testing as appropriate.

 III.
 Statement of reasons

-The decision of ECHA is based on the examination of the testing proposals submitted by the Registrant for the registered substance.
+The decision of ECHA is based on the examination of the testing proposals submitted by the Registrant for the registered substance and scientific information submitted by third parties.